-Level 3

-OCR Cambridge

-Technical Extended

-Certificate 05851

-PERFORMING ARTS

-SPECIFIC ENTRY REQUIREMENTS

-General entry requirement for advanced level applies to this subject.
+Level 3 OCR Cambridge Technical Extended Certificate 05851 PERFORMING ARTS SPECIFIC ENTRY REQUIREMENTS General entry requirement for advanced level applies to this subject.
 Previous study of drama or performing arts is valuable but not essential.

-COURSE CONTENT

-The Level 3 Cambridge Technical Extended Certificate in Performing Arts is a high quality vocational course, designed to offer students an insight into the performing arts industry.
+COURSE CONTENT The Level 3 Cambridge Technical Extended Certificate in Performing Arts is a high quality vocational course, designed to offer students an insight into the performing arts industry.
 Students will study five modules in total, ranging from pitching and presenting a production, through to looking at contemporary practitioners and real-world issues within the industry.
 They will also create and perform their own work before an audience.
 The Extended Certificate is equivalent to one A-Level.

-EXAMINATIONS AND ASSESSMENTS

-Students are assessed through a variety of practical and written coursework, controlled assessments and performances throughout the course.

-SKILLS, LINKS AND PROGRESSION

-Although the course is aimed at a career in the performing arts industry, all the skills learned are transferable to many other options.
+EXAMINATIONS AND ASSESSMENTS Students are assessed through a variety of practical and written coursework, controlled assessments and performances throughout the course.
+Grades available are Pass, Merit, Distinction and Distinction, all of which offer UCAS points.
+SKILLS, LINKS AND PROGRESSION Although the course is aimed at a career in the performing arts industry, all the skills learned are transferable to many other options.
 This course will help improve students' social and communication skills through the style and methods of study.
 The presentations and performances in which they are assessed will also build confidence and self-esteem.

-CONTACT

-Head of Drama: Mrs H Westle helenwestle@keswick.cumbria.sch.uk
+CONTACT Head of Drama: Mrs H Westle helenwestle@keswick.cumbria.sch.uk

-OCR H555

-PHYSICAL EDUCATION

-SPECIFIC ENTRY REQUIREMENTS

-Grade 5 or above in PE if studied at GCSE level plus grade 5 in biology.
-If PE has not been studied at GCSE level, then two grade 5s or above in science, including biology, are required.
-It is also essential for candidates to be regular performers in one competitive sport from the approved list.
+A LEVEL OCR H555 PHYSICAL EDUCATION SPECIFIC ENTRY REQUIREMENTS Grade 5 or above in PE if studied at GCSE level plus grade 5 in biology.
+If PE has not been studied at GCSE level, then two grade 6s or above in science, including biology, are required.
+It is also essential that any student who wants to choose A Level PE is already a regular performer in one competitive sport from the approved list beyond school level .
 An A-Level PE student would be a well-motivated candidate with a keen interest in sport.
 The course looks at the theoretical aspects of sporting performance; this is where the main emphasis lies, with the remainder focused on the performance or coaching ability in one activity.

-Component 1: physiological factors affecting performance

-- 1.1 Applied anatomy and physiology

-- 1.2 Exercise physiology

-- 1.3 Biomechanics

-COURSE CONTENT

-Component 2: psychological factors affecting performance

-- 2.1 Skill acquisition

-- 2.2 Sports psychology

-Component 3: sociocultural issues in physical activity and sport

-- 3.1 Sport and society

-- 3.2 Contemporary issues in physical activity and sport

-Component 4: performance in physical education (non-examination assessment)

-- 4.1 Performance or coaching of an activity taken from the approved lists

-- 4.2 The Evaluation and Analysis of Performance for Improvement (EAPI)

-EXAMINATIONS AND ASSESSMENTS

-Written exams: 70% of final grade Non-exam assessment: 30% of final grade

-SKILLS, LINKS AND PROGRESSION

-The course takes a multidisciplinary approach, with the focus being the performer and the performance.
+Component 1: physiological factors affecting performance 1.1 Applied anatomy and physiology 1.2 Exercise physiology 1.3 Biomechanics COURSE CONTENT Component 2: psychological factors affecting performance 2.1 Skill acquisition 2.2 Sports psychology Component 3: sociocultural issues in physical activity and sport 3.1 Sport and society 3.2 Contemporary issues in physical activity and sport Component 4: performance in physical education (non-examination assessment) 4.1 Performance or coaching of an activity taken from the approved lists 4.2 The Evaluation and Analysis of Performance for Improvement (EAPI) EXAMINATIONS AND ASSESSMENTS Written exams: 70% of final grade Non-exam assessment: 30% of final grade SKILLS, LINKS AND PROGRESSION The course takes a multidisciplinary approach, with the focus being the performer and the performance.
 A Level PE not only permits the 'good' sportsperson to gain credit for ability, but also allows academic and enthusiastic students to attain the highest grade.

-CONTACT

-Head of PE: Mrs K Stanton
+CONTACT Head of PE: Mrs K Stanton katestanton@keswick.cumbria.sch.uk

-katestanton@keswick.cumbria.sch.uk